 UWC Selection Criteria

-A great education transforms lives.
-But - all over the world - too many people are missing out.
+A great education can transform lives.
+But, throughout the world, too many people are missing out.

 That’s why UWC does things differently.
-We do not think that a quality education should be reserved for those with wealth, or connections.
+We think that a quality education shouldn’t just be reserved for those with wealth, or connections.
 We believe that those with the drive and compassion to change the world should be given the chance to shine.

 So why do you have a selection process?

 A UWC education is open to anyone.
 But it is not always suited to everyone.

 Our curriculum can be rigorous and requires a lot of dedication.
 But it will encourage you to take on challenges that might seem beyond you, until you complete them.